FlashGrub

 Reflections & Learnings

-One of the biggest lessons was learning how effective products subtly guide users toward next steps without making those paths feel forced.
+One of the biggest lessons I have learned so far has been learning how effective products subtly guide users toward next steps without making those paths feel forced.

 Furthermore, continually engaging in feedback loops sharpened my product thinking — decisions were grounded in observed behavior, and iteration became more focused and defensible.